 No less than six friends of mine shared the recent New York Times article, To Fall in Love with Anyone, Do This.
+Apparently, you can make anyone fall in love with you if you simply share the answers to certain questions while looking into each other’s eyes.
 The New York Times reports that the essay went viral beyond their wildest expectations: read by approximately 8 million people and leading to a follow-up article listing the questions, an article about the impact of the article, and, of course, an app.

 This post may contain affiliate links.
 For more information, see my disclosures here.